LazyBoatTEAM/LazyChat-MC-plugin/README.md

-## Do it support LuckyPerms prefixes?
+## Do is it support LuckyPerms prefixes?
 ### I think...
 I do it soon.

 ## What is "MiniMessage"?